pingel-org/axle/axle-docs/src/main/mdoc/foundation/FutureWork.md

     * Intro section bullets not nesting
   * Random, Uncertain
     * Bayesian network rendering is missing tables
-  * Quantum Circuits
+  * Text
-    * !!!
-Copy some test cases to QuantumCircuits.md

-* Make dependencies clear in each section
+    * Say more about Python Grammar

 ### Later